How to integrate fonts on WordPress?

 • Use the WordPress customization tool;

-• Make changes in posts;
+• Make modifications in posts;

-• Make changes in your stylesheet.
+• Make modifications in your style sheet.

 2.1.1.
-The Gutenberg Block Editor
+The Gutenberg block editor

-Source kinsta.com
+Source : kinsta.com

 2.1.2.
 The classic editor

-Source kinsta.com
+Source : kinsta.com

 2.1.3.
 The WordPress Customization Tool